-Figure 14 shows the equivalent analog input of the AD9224 which consists of a differential sample-and-hold amplifier (SHA).
+Figure 3 shows the equivalent analog input of the AD9225, which consists of a differential sample-and-hold amplifier.
 The differential input structure of the SHA is highly flexible, allowing the devices to be easily configured for either a differential or single-ended input.
 The dc offset, or common-mode voltage, of the input(s) can be set to accommodate either single-supply or dual-supply systems.
-Note also, that the analog inputs, VINA and VINB, are interchangeable, with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.
+Also, note that the analog inputs, VINA and VINB, are interchangeable, with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.

-Figure 14.
+Figure 3.
 Simplified Input Circuit

-The AD9224 has a wide input range.
+The AD9225 has a wide input range.
 The input peaks may be moved to AVDD or AVSS before performance is compromised.
 This allows for much greater flexibility when selecting single-ended drive schemes.
-Op amps and ac coupling clamps can be set to available reference levels rather than be dictated by what the ADC "needs."
+Op amps and ac coupling clamps can be set to available reference levels rather than be dictated according to what the ADC needs.

 Due to the high degree of symmetry within the SHA topology, a significant improvement in distortion performance for differential input signals with frequencies up to and beyond Nyquist can be realized.
 This inherent symmetry provides excellent cancellation of both common-mode distortion and noise.
-Also, the required input signal voltage span is reduced by a half which further reduces the degree of RON modulation and its effects on distortion.
+Also, the required input signal voltage span is reduced by a half, which further reduces the degree of $R{\rm ON}$ modulation and its effects on distortion.